UiPath/ProcessMining-devkit-connector/documentation/system_specific.md

 ## Extraction

 ### Data extraction & connection to source system
-\<Refer to the documentation provided in the `extractor` folder for each extraction method.
-Same information provided in this folder should not be repeated.
-Also provide information how the different scripts provided should be used. >
+\<Only refer to the detailed documentation provided in the `extractor` folder for each extraction method.>

 ### Input data
 \<List and describe each of the input tables required by the connector.>\